 June 14-20, 2015

-Now in our 10th year we are the longest running stage race in North America.
-We have a full medical staff of doctors specializing in expedition medicine and one of the most experienced base camp and aid station crews that can’t be matched.
+Now in our 11th year we are the longest running stage race in North America.
+We have a full medical staff of doctors specializing in expedition medicine and experienced base camp and aid station crews that can’t be matched.
 We designed the toughest race possible then put together the infrastructure and a caring professional crew to get you safely to the finish line.

 Racers will rendezvous in Moab, UT on Sunday, to receive their Expedition Journals with detailed course maps and final race instructions.
 Early on Monday, runners will be transported to the start line near Grand Junction and head off for the first of six days.
-Each day runners will be greeted at the finish line and directed to the tent city where they can mingle, access their gear, enjoy a hot meal provided by Gemini Events and rest up for the next day.
-While sleeping gear and supplies are forwarded to the tent city for runners, there is a 3000 cu. in. limit for each bag (so think before you pack) and all runners must carry a minimum amount of mandatory gear at all times over the course of the entire event.
-Each morning runners will rise for a light breakfast, also provided by Gemini Events, and an early morning start of the next stage from the site of the tent city.
+Each day runners will be greeted at the finish line and directed to the tent city where they can mingle, access their gear, enjoy a hot meal provided by Gemini Adventures and rest up for the next day.
+Each morning runners will rise for a light breakfast, also provided by Gemini Adventures, and an early morning start of the next stage from the site of the tent city.

 Each night the tent city buzzes with excitement as the day’s results and overall standings are posted and the nightly meeting is held to make announcements.

 Runners finishing the entire 148-mile course will arrive in Moab, UT with the satisfaction of having completed the ultimate adventure running race.
 That night all runners completing the entire course within the established rules will be presented with a finisher’s award at a memorable post-race party open for all runners and their families.